Level of Care (LOC) and Specialized Care Increment (SCI) Rate Determinations / Re-determinations

 The HBFC LOC structure includes four (4) rates: Basic Level Rate/LOC 1, LOC 2, LOC 3, and LOC 4, and, if applicable, an Intensive Services Foster Care (ISFC) Rate and a Static Rate.
 This LOC rate structure is designed to support positive outcomes for children/youth/NMDs in HBFC settings.

-• The age-based system that existed prior to LOC implementation was replaced by the HBFC LOC four (4)-tiered rate structure, and is based on a child/youth/NMD's needs and the RP's level of expected supervision and supports as determined by LOCP.
+• The age-based system that existed prior to LOC implementation was replaced by the HBFC LOC four (4)-tiered rate structure, and is based on a child/youth/NMD's needs and the RP's level of expected supervision and support as determined by LOCP.
 This allows greater flexibility to increase rates when an RP is able to provide a broader range of supports and services.

 • The Basic Level Rate (also known as LOC 1) is a rate based on what is considered typical care for a child of the same age.